cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

     }
     ```

-    Where the `TODO` is replaced as per below.
+    Where the `TODO` is replaced as per the following.

 ## The move handling

-`rules` represent the ready-made file containing the rules of the game you imported earlier.
-Declare them in `x/checkers/types/errors.go` given your code has to handle new error situations:
+The `rules` represent the ready-made file containing the rules of the game you imported earlier.
+Declare them in `x/checkers/types/errors.go`, given your code has to handle new error situations:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/175f467/x/checkers/types/errors.go#L14-L18]
 ErrGameNotParseable = sdkerrors.Register(ModuleName, 1103, "game cannot be parsed")